noobiept-other/website_example/readme.md

 Now, lets prepare the backend.
 It needs to be able to send either the whole page, or just the content.

-We'll want to be able to choose whether to extend the `base.html` or not.
-Since we can't have an `extends` tag inside a `if` in a django template, we'll add a new base template for ajax requests instead.
+The easier way would be to have the `extends` tag in a `if` condition.
+Unfortunately django doesn't support that, so instead what we'll do is have a separate base template for each situation.

 ## urls.py ##